Bug report #8487

 I believe the definitions are correct and it would be improper to alter a standard definition to suit a historical non-standard practice.
 GIS users have traditionally worked with negative values but this situation only arose because existing software was unable to implement south facing coordinates.
 Civil Engineers on the other hand have been correctly using TMSO for years via local software products.
 If you wish to use TMNO this should be viable by creating a custom CRS.

-#14 Updated by Tim Sutton over 10 years ago
+#14 Updated by Tim Sutton about 11 years ago

 There are a complex of issues, here I try to outline a roadmap to address them: